 The Law of Attraction was supposed to be the ultimate life hack.
 The key to unlocking everything I ever wanted.
 Visualize my dreams, repeat affirmations, stay positive, and abundance would magically flow in.
 That’s what I believed.

 Eighteen months later, nothing had changed.
-I was still clinging to rituals, skipping weekend coffees with friends because I “didn’t have time,” and even starting to look a little unhinged in the eyes of people around me.
-To them, I probably did seem crazy, and in a way, I felt it too.
+I was still clinging to rituals, skipping weekend coffees with friends because I “didn’t have time,” and starting to look more than a little unhinged to the people around me.
+To them, I probably did seem strange, and honestly, I felt it too.

 It took me almost two years to realize what had really happened: the Law of Attraction hadn’t ruined my life.
 My obsession with the watered-down, mainstream version of it had.

-I’m not talking about the real Law of Attraction, the subtle one that’s always at play, the kind where you think of someone and they call, where things flow naturally without pressure or attachment.
-I’m talking about the glossy version sold online, the one that promises instant magic if you just think hard enough.
-That’s the one that nearly broke me.
+I’m not talking about the underlying principle that’s always at play, the kind where you think of someone and they call, or where things fall into place without force or fixation.
+I’m talking about the glossy version sold online, the one that promises instant results if you just think hard enough.
+That version nearly broke me.

 How I Fell Down the Law of Attraction Rabbit Hole

 When I first discovered the Law of Attraction, I thought I’d cracked the code to life.
-Want money?
-Love?
-Success?
-Just think about it hard enough, repeat affirmations and poof, it’ll show up.
-The YouTubers said it works and I was all in.
+Money, love, success, it all seemed simple.
+Think about it, affirm it, visualize it, and it would appear.
+The YouTubers said it worked, and I believed them.

-At first, it really did seem to work.
-I manifested little wins: chance opportunities, lucky breaks, even new friendships.
-Funny enough, they weren’t even the things I was obsessing over, but they still arrived.
+At first, it even seemed true.
+I experienced small wins: unexpected opportunities, chance encounters, new connections.
+Interestingly, they weren’t even the things I was obsessing over, but they still showed up.

-Before long, the cracks showed.
-Headaches, anxiety, and sleepless nights became normal.
+Eventually, the cracks showed.
+Headaches, anxiety, and sleepless nights became routine.
 My relationships suffered.
 I wasn’t living anymore.
 I was chasing.
-And eventually, it all collapsed.
+And sooner or later, it collapsed.

 The Law of Attraction didn’t ruin my life.
 My obsession with it did.